rambasnet/CPP-Fundamentals/README.md

 - g++ compiler - to compile and run sample codes, solve exercises and labs
 - VS Code or any Code Editor to write C++ programs

-#### Note: xeus-cling doesn't support Windows

-    - as of September 2020

 #### Setup development environment

 - detail step-by-step instructions (with screenshots) can be found here: [https://github.com/rambasnet/DevEnvSetup](https://github.com/rambasnet/DevEnvSetup)